List of It's Always Sunny in Philadelphia characters: Deandra "Sweet Dee" Reynolds

-Dee dreams of becoming an actress even though she has no acting experience or acting talent.
-She aspires to be a comedian, although suffers from a crippling fear of doing stand-up, often dry-heaving before she can deliver the punchline.
-Like her brother, Dee is egocentric and often states that she thinks she is talented and pretty, although she is constantly told otherwise.
-She is played by Kaitlin Olson.
+Dee dreams of becoming an actress even though she has no acting experience or acting talent, not even being able to cry on cue.
+She aspires to be a comedian, although she suffers from a crippling fear of doing stand-up, often dry heaving before she can deliver the punchline.
+Like her brother, Dee is egotistical and often states that she thinks she is talented and pretty, although she is constantly told otherwise.
+She is portrayed by Kaitlin Olson.

 Frank Reynolds

-Frank is the legal (but not biological) father of twins Dennis and Dee, and until "The Gang's Still in Ireland", was hinted at being the biological father of his roommate Charlie.
+Frank Reynolds is the legal (but not biological) father of twins Dennis and Dee, and until "The Gang's Still in Ireland", was hinted at being the biological father of his roommate Charlie.
 In season 13, his expired driver's license displays his date of birth as July 31, 1943.
-With an Irish-American surname and an Italian-American appearance (but apparently a member of neither community), his ethnicity is unclear.
 He constantly carries a gun with him and frequently pulls it out for any number of situations.
-He used to be a successful businessman with a long history of illegal operations (such as running sweat shops, drug-dealing, and working for Jeffrey Epstein "on the sex side" to score discounted snorkeling) and dealings with sordid characters.
+He used to be a successful businessman with a long history of illegal operations (such as running sweat shops, drug-dealing, and working for Jeffrey Epstein "on the sex island" to score discounted snorkeling) and dealings with sordid characters.

-Owning 51% percent of shares at Paddy's Pub, Frank "The Captain of the Gang" is considered to be the de facto boss and makes a majority of the business decisions at the bar.
-Though he is fairly wealthy and has the money to live elsewhere, he chooses to live in squalor with Charlie in order to add excitement to his life following his split from his ex-wife Barbara, who he frequently refers to as his "whore wife".
+After buying 51% percent of shares at Paddy's Pub, Frank is considered to be the "captain" of the gang and makes a majority of the business decisions at the bar.
+Though he is fairly wealthy and has the money to live elsewhere, he chooses to live in squalor with Charlie in order to add excitement to his life following his split from his ex-wife Barbara, to whom he frequently refers as his "whore wife".
 This lifestyle choice involves eating cat food, using a "toe knife", living on about five dollars a week (not counting his morning cocaine routine), keeping a mini meats fridge in his apartment, as well as sausages in his shirt pocket, and sharing a bed (which is also their couch) with Charlie.

 He is the only member of the gang to frequently involve himself with politics, often ranting about how bad the government is.
-He doesn't believe in or trust psychiatrists, and was admitted into a school for clinically insane children for a short while as a child before he was cleared of any legal mental issues, having received a certificate stating that he did not have donkey brains.
-He is frequently seen in strip clubs and sleeping with prostitutes (even becoming engaged to a "crack whore" in the season 7 premiere).
-He is played by Danny DeVito.
+He does not believe in or trust psychiatrists, and was admitted into a school for clinically insane children for a short while as a child before he was cleared of any legal mental issues, having received a certificate stating that he did not have "donkey brains".
+He is frequently seen in strip clubs and sleeping with prostitutes (even proposing marriage to a "crack whore" in the season 7 premiere).
+He is portrayed by Danny DeVito.